Nuffle-Labs/nffl/README.md

 can't always be easily, and also importantly, quickly achieved.
 This leads to major issues in not only security, but also UX.

-In order to solve this problem, the NEAR SFFL (Super Fast Finality Layer) was designed.
+In order to solve this problem, the NEAR Super Fast Finality Layer (SFFL) was designed.
 Through it, various chains can, while supplying block data to [NEAR DA](https://github.com/near/rollup-data-availability), rely on the economic security of an EigenLayer AVS to provide a faster block finality to